 Enjoying Your Old Pastimes, Only Sober

 It’s well-established that after a sober recovery, it’s important to try keeping yourself away from temptation.
 As a former alcoholic, you’ll be more susceptible to relapse, even with only a small drink.
-And being around people who drink is more likely to drive you to falling victim to addiction.
+And being around people who drink is more likely to drive you to fall victim to addiction.

 Still, you may have friends you’ll want to spend time with.
 That’s okay – getting sober doesn’t mean you have to throw your entire life up to that point in the trash.
 A good friend will recognize that and try not to put you in a situation that puts your sobriety at risk.